 You can deduct expenses associated with renting your home through Airbnb or a similar service (as described above) only if you do so for more than 14 nights per year.
 It sounds like you might not reach that amount.

 But this isn't so bad, because you also don't have to pay any tax on the income you earn if you rent out your home for 14 days or less during the year.
 You don't even have to report it to the IRS.
 Nor do you need to file an IRS Schedule E with your tax return.

-Assuming you rent out the room for more than 14 days per year (as described just above), you’ll be entitled to deduct your rental-related expenses from your income.
-However, there are strict limits on such deductions, to ensure that you don’t deduct personal expenses as rental expenses.
+Assuming you rent out the room for more than 14 days per year, you'll be entitled to deduct your rental-related expenses from your income.
+However, there are strict limits on such deductions to ensure that you don't deduct personal expenses as rental expenses.

 When you rent out a room in your home, the IRS permits you to deduct a portion of your expenses for your entire home, such as electricity, gas, heating oil, water, and trash removal.

 However, the IRS does not allow deductions for personal expenses.
 For this reason, you can't deduct the cost of your landline phone, even if your tenant has unlimited use of it.
 But, if you install a second landline just for your tenant's use, the full cost is deductible as a rental expense.

-It’s possible that the IRS could view your Wi-Fi service as similar to your first phone line.
-It’s a personal expense you have to pay even if you don’t have a tenant, and the fact that a tenant has use of it does not increase your cost.
+It's possible that the IRS could view your internet service as similar to your first phone line.
+It's a personal expense you have to pay even if you don't have a tenant, and the fact that a tenant has use of it doesn't increase your cost.
 In this event, the cost might not be deductible.
 Unfortunately, the IRS has yet to provide guidance on this issue.